marrobHD/truenas-scripts/README.md

 ## Origin
-Most scripts are collected from: https://github.com/Spearfoot/FreeNAS-scripts
+Some scripts are collected from: https://github.com/Spearfoot/FreeNAS-scripts